-- The only hardware that doesn't work out of the box is the microphone input on the 3.5mm jack.
-It's an easy workaround though.
-As root, edit "/etc/modprobe.d/alsabase.conf", add "options snd-hdaintel model=dell-headset-multi" to the end of it, and then reboot. - i There is also one optional workaround needed to get the best suspend battery life, which is setting "nvme.noacpi=1" in your kernel parameters: - Edit /etc/default/grub as root.
+- Make sure to update Ubuntu to the latest packages regularly, as there are often key fixes.
+In Terminal, you can run "sudo apt update && sudo apt upgrade -y".
+You can also update using the Software Updater application. - i With some SSDs (SN750 for one), there is also one optional workaround needed to get the best suspend battery life.
+If you are seeing high suspend power drain: - Edit /etc/default/grub as root.
 You can edit using a GUI by opening Terminal and running "gedit admin:///etc/default/grub &". - Find the line that starts with GRUB_CMDLINE_LINUX_DEFAU LT, and modify it to: GRUB_CMDLINE_LINUX_DEFAU LT="quiet splash nvme.noacpi=1" - Save and close the file.
-Then in Terminal, run "sudo update-grub". - There are additional ways to optimize Linux battery life in this community thread. - After installing your OS, we recommend updating to the latest Framework Laptop firmware to make sure the laptop is running at optimal performance and stability.
+Then in Terminal, run "sudo update-grub". - There are additional ways to optimize Linux battery life in this community thread. - if you've previously enrolled fingerprints in Windows or another Linux distro, you may find that fingerprint enrollment errors until you manually force clear the stored fingerprints.

+After installing your OS, we recommend updating to the latest firmware (11th Gen Intel Core or 12th Gen Intel Core) to make sure the laptop is running at optimal performance and stability.